ilyasolgun11/paws-play-pp1/README.md

 - The socials section in the footer has a header stating its the socials section.
 - The socials section contains 4 links that would take the user to it's 4 different accounts on various social media platforms.
 - The platforms being Instagram, Youtube, Twitter and Facebook (Paw's Play doesnt actually have accounts with these platforms these are just for proof of concept)

+### Newsletter: <a name="newsletter"></a>

+- The newsletter section in the footer has a header stating its the newsletter section.
+- The newsletter section contains a input form with a button of sign up.
+- The newsletter forms only functionality is to display the given information in another page with the users email as proof of concept.